How To Add A Link Section To WordPress

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-Before WordPress v 3.5 was released, Links were a built-in feature of the WordPress CMS.
-After v 3.5, the Link Manager section was hidden by default in new installations …
+Before the release of WordPress v.3.5, Links were a built-in feature of the WordPress CMS.
+From v 3.5 onwards, the Links Manager section was hidden by default in new WordPress installations …

 Before …

-The Link Manager appeared in the WordPress dashboard menu until the release of WP v3.5
+The Link Manager - part of the dashboard menu until the release of WordPress v.3.5

 After …